jasminsp/ParliamentMemberApp/README.md

 Other features used in the app:
 - Room database/dao for comments, votes and parliament member data
 - LiveData to observe live updates
-- VMMV framework with repository and API service for fetching member information from API.
+- VMMV framework with repository and API service for fetching member information from API: Retrofit and Moshi.
 - ViewModel for all fragments